mondaycom/vibe/README.md

 ### Peer dependencies

-We are reliant on React and React DOM, we are using them as externals, and we don't package them to the package, so you must have them in your project
+We are reliant on React and React DOM, we are using them as externals, and we don't package them to the package, so you must have them in your project.

 ## Storybook